appscode/blog/content/post/stash-v2024.02.13/index.md

        storageSecretName: s3-secret
    ```

-### Improvements & bug fixes
+### Improvements

-- Previously the addon task parameters in `BackupConfiguration` always replaced by the parameters provided in the tasks.
-Now we fixed the issue by upserting the parameters that are provided in the `BackupConfiguration`.
+Previously, the stash parameters in the `Appbinding` object for KubeDB managed databases were replaced by those in the `BackupConfiguration`.
+Now, the `Appbinding` parameters will be merged with those in the `BackupConfiguration`.
+If a parameter exists in both, the one in the `BackupConfiguration` takes precedence.

 ## What Next?
 Please try the latest release and give us your valuable feedback.

-- If you want to install Stash in a clean cluster, please follow the installation instruction from [here](https://stash.run/docs/latest/setup/).
+- If you want to install Stash in a clean cluster, please follow the installation instruction from [HERE](https://stash.run/docs/latest/setup/).
-- If you want to upgrade Stash from a previous version, please follow the upgrade instruction from [here](https://stash.run/docs/latest/setup/upgrade/).
+- If you want to upgrade Stash from a previous version, please follow the upgrade instruction from [HERE](https://stash.run/docs/latest/setup/upgrade/).

 ### Support